Stop rewarding people based on Performance; start Promoting Potential.

 Open-Ended Priority Questions

 These questions help discover and address your employees’ roadblocks or concerns and further understand their priorities and needs.
-These questions should be carefully constructed not to steer the conversation toward something that can’t be fixed.
+These questions should be carefully constructed so as not to steer the conversation toward something that can’t be fixed.
 Be sure to treat each employee individually, and don’t assume you know their priorities based only on similar customers.

 Examples: